 Only have 1 day to visit Angkor Wat?
 No problem!
-I’ve put together this Angkor Wat 1-day itinerary to help you make the most of your limited time at this incredible UNESCO World Heritage site.
+We’ve put together this Angkor Wat 1-day itinerary to help you make the most of your limited time at this incredible UNESCO World Heritage site.

 With over 1000 temples within a 400 square kilometre area, it is impossible to see it all in just one day, or even one week.
 However, this itinerary will help you plan your time effectively to ensure that you see what most consider the Angkor Wat highlights.